To prohibit the cloning of humans.

 Length: 2 pages

-This bill was introduced on March 5, 1997, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 5, 1997, in a previous session of Congress, but it did not receive a vote.

 Mar 5, 1997